Finite generators for countable group actions in the Borel and Baire category settings: Introduction

 and intuitively, it measures our probabilistic uncertainty about the outcome of the experiment.
-For example, if for some $n < k$, $A_n$ had probability $1$, then we would be probabilistically certain that the outcome is going to be in $A_n$.
-Conversely, if all of $A_n$ had probability ${1 \over k}$, then our uncertainty would be the highest.
+For example, if for some $n < k$, $A_n$ had measure $1$, then we would be probabilistically certain that the outcome is going to be in $A_n$ and $h_\mu(\I) = 0$.
+On the other hand, if all of $A_n$ had probability ${1 \over k}$, then our uncertainty would be the highest, namely, $h_\mu(\I) = \log_2 k$.
 Equivalently, according to Shannon's interpretation, $h_{\mu}(\I)$ measures how much information we gain from learning the outcome of the experiment.